 Spinal joint dysfunction can affect people in different ways, therefore the results achieved by each individual will vary.

-Dr Graham uses multiple specific outcome measures to ensure you are actually getting better-and if not he will reassess the suitability for chiropractic care.
+Movement Studio's chiropractors use multiple specific outcome measures to ensure you are actually getting better - and if not they will reassess your suitability for chiropractic care.